Like it or not the stereotype often rings true: women emote and men clam up.

 But dads kind of get short shrift.

-While there IS an International Bereaved Father’s Day ( August 29, 2021), it’s nowhere near as well-recognized as that for moms.
+While there IS an International Bereaved Father’s Day ( August 28, 2022), it’s nowhere near as well-recognized as the one for moms.

 I’ve written often about how important friends are to our grief journey.
 They can encourage, provide practical help and simply by their presence remind a heart that darkness and despair is not all there is.